syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/markers.md

 ## Marker clustering

-Maps provide support to cluster the markers when they overlap each other.
-The number on a cluster indicates how many overlapped markers it contains.
-If zooming is performed on any of the cluster locations in Maps, the number on the cluster will decrease, and the individual markers will be seen on the map.
-When zooming out, the overlapping marker will increase.
-So that it can cluster again and increase the count over the cluster.
+Maps support hiding and clustering markers when they overlap.
+The number on a cluster indicates how many overlapping markers it contains.
+When zooming into any cluster location on the map, the number on the cluster decreases, and individual markers become visible.
+When zooming out, the overlapping markers increase, causing them to cluster again, which increases the count on the cluster.

-To enable clustering for markers within a layer, set the `AllowClustering` property of `MapsMarkerClusterSettings` in the `MapsLayers` to **true**.
-Customization of clustering can be done using the `MapsMarkerClusterSettings` property.

 {% if page.publishingplatform == "aspnet-core" %}

+To enable clustering for markers within a layer, set the [AllowClustering](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsMarkerClusterSettings.html) property of [MarkerClusterSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsMarkerClusterSettings.html) in the `MapsLayer` to **true**.
+Customization of clustering can be done using the `MarkerClusterSettings` property.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}